How to Spend 3 Days in Lisbon

 Living Lounge Hostel

-There was a more mature crowd staying at Living Lounge, so it wasn’t obnoxiously loud.
+A more mature crowd was staying at Living Lounge, so it wasn’t obnoxiously loud.
 There were also plenty of opportunities to meet new people.
 It was very clean.
 A variety of tours were offered daily.
-They provided free breakfast which included crepes, cereal, bread,Β cheese, jam, coffee, tea, and fruit juice.
-They also provided a 3-course meal for β¬10.
-We ate dinner there once and it was delectable!Β We stayed in both a private room and a 8-person dorm.
-The dorms were really spacious and had a lot of storage space on the bottom of the bunk.
+They provided complimentary breakfast, which included crepes, cereal, bread, cheese, jam, coffee, tea, and fruit juice.
+They also offered a 3-course meal for €10.
+We ate dinner there once, and it was delectable!
+We stayed in both a private room and an 8-person dorm.
+The dorms were spacious and had a lot of storage space on the bottom of the bunk.

 What to Do in Lisbon